Headright: Issues with land patent records

 According to records, there was a large discrepancy between the number of headrights issued and the number of new residents in the colonies.
 This gap may be explained by high mortality rates of people during their journey to the colonies.
-Landowners would receive headrights for the dead and thus, the gap would widen between population growth and amount of headrights issued.
+Landowners would receive headrights for the dead and thus, the gap would widen between population growth and the number of headrights issued.
 Another explanation suggests that the secretary's office that issued the headrights grew more lax.
 There were few regulations in place to keep the headright system in check.
-Because of this, several headrights were claimed multiple times and people took advantage of the lack of governance.
+Because of this, headrights were claimed multiple times and people took advantage of the lack of governance.
 For instance, when a person was brought to the colonies, both the ship captain and the individual paying the transportation costs may have attempted to receive land patents or headrights for the same person.
 Another problem was that secretaries sometimes issued headrights for fictitious people.
-During the 1660s and 1670s, the number of headrights was about four times more than the increase in population.
+During the 1660s and 1670s, the number of headrights was about four times greater than the increase in population.
 If this large discrepancy must be attributed to more than fictitious issuing, a final explanation suggests that people had accumulated and saved headrights.
 Headrights could be bought for about 50 pounds of tobacco each.
 The owners of the grants then claimed the land years later once the land had risen in value.
 Although keeping a count of the number of headrights issued may not lead to accurate estimations of population growth in the colonies, the number of patents issued acts as an indicator of the demand for land.